sl5net/SL5-aura-service/README.md

 ## Installation

-The setup is a simple, two-step process:
+The setup is a two-step process:
 1. Clone this repository to your computer.
 2. Run the one-time setup script for your operating system.